JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

    {style="note"}

-9. On the **Info** tab, add a custom `CADisableMinimumFrameDurationOnPhone` property and set it to `YES` to enable the high refresh rate on iOS.
+9. On the **Info** tab, add a custom `CADisableMinimumFrameDurationOnPhone` property and set it to `YES` to enable the high refresh rates on iOS.

 10. On the **Signing & Capabilities** tab, select your development team or create one if you haven't already.
     This enables signing the `shared` framework produced by the KMP module.